Laura Loomer: 2019

 On January 14, 2019, Loomer convinced several men she met in a Home Depot parking lot, who she claimed were undocumented, to jump the fence with her at Nancy Pelosi's Napa, California, home.
 The group set up a tent on Pelosi's lawn to protest immigration before being removed by police.
 They were not arrested.
 A few days later, Loomer attempted to interrupt a speaker at the 2019 Women's March in Washington, D.C., appearing onstage to call the Women's March a "Nazi" organization.
-As she was escorted off by security, she shouted, "What about the Jews?"
+As she was escorted off by security, she shouted, "What about the Jews?" in an apparent reference to the national organizers' recent anti-semitism controversy.
 On January 30, 2019, Loomer and others jumped the wall surrounding the California Governor's Mansion in Sacramento.
 They wore Mexican serapes and sombreros, with one wearing a large false mustache, and said they were protesting Governor Gavin Newsom's stance on immigration.
 They were arrested, given citations, and released within a few hours.
 Later that day, the group provoked a confrontation outside a Mexican restaurant in downtown Sacramento, live-streaming the event.